Factual Prediction

 Sample Requirements

-The sample should be drawn from the target population or contain sufficient information about the selection mechanism to enable standardisation or reweighting to that population.
+The sample should be drawn from the target population, or contain sufficient information to enable transportation or reweighting of estimates to that population.

-Sample size should be sufficient to estimate the estimand with desired level of precision
+Sample size should be sufficient to estimate baseline risk with desired precision, while minimising overfitting and optimism (e.g. using pmsampsize or equivalent)

 Variable requirements